 If you continue to ignore your parking ticket, your car may be booted or towed.
 The only way to release your vehicle is by presenting proof of payment to the DMV.

 You should never let it get to this point.
 You need to deal with the ticket as soon as you receive it.
 You should fight it and only pay the fine if you have no other choice.
-Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.
+Access DoNotPay through any web browser.

 Dispute or Pay?